ranyitz/rules-manager/README.md

   - **rule-name**: A unique identifier for the rule
   - **source-location**: Location of the rule file (path within an npm package or local path)

-- **presets**: Array of preset configurations to include.
-Each preset is a path to a JSON file (npm package or local path) that contains additional rules.

-  - Presets allow organizations to bundle a set of rules that can be easily shared across projects
-  - Preset files should contain a `rules` object with the same structure as the main configuration

 - **mcpServers**: Object containing MCP server configurations.
 Each key is a unique server name, and the value is an object with either:

   - **command**: The command or script to run (with optional **args** and **env**), or
   - **url**: The URL to fetch the MCP config from (with optional **env**)

+- **presets**: Array of preset configurations to include.
+Each preset is a path to a JSON file (npm package or local path) that contains additional rules and mcpServers.

+  - Preset files should contain a `rules` and `mcpServers` objects with the same structure as the main configuration.

 ### MCP Server Installation

 - **Cursor**: MCP server configs are written to `.cursor/mcp.json` (see Cursor docs for latest path).
 - **Windsurf**: Windsurf does not support project mcpServers.
 MCP server configuration is not installed for Windsurf projects.
 - All installations are per-project.

-### Presets

-Presets can also include an `mcpServers` key, which will be merged into the main config.

 ### Rule Source Types